tracytrangvu/UCIproject1/README.md

 -![attach_image](download_n_launch_ELK.PNG)
 - Published ports 5044, 5601 and 9200 were made available
 -![attach_image](public_ports.PNG)

--The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 !![TODO: Update the path with the name of your diagram](dockerps.png)